Spoilerbeatz/Spoilerbeatz/README.md

 - 👋 Hi, I’m @Spoilerbeatz
-- 👀 I’m interested in tech
+- 💻 I’m a Tech enthusiast
-- 🌱 I’m currently learning DATA ANALYSIS
+- 💻 DATA SCIENTIST
+- 👨🏼‍💻 PYTHON PROGRAMMER
-- 💞️ I’m looking to collaborate on Data Analytics and Web design
+- 💞️ I’m looking to collaborate on Data Analytics and other related majors.
 - 📫 How to reach me: Mail: spoilerbeatz.info@gmail.com.

 <!---